Sagnik004/acedemind-100-days-code/README.md

-# acedemind-100-days-code

-Acedemind 100 days code Udemy course practice

-## section-2: HTML & CSS basics

-## section-7: HTML & CSS Layout's
+# Section-7: HTML & CSS Layout's

+Practice HTML and CSS layout's by creating a travel page site.